ewilansky/devops_demo/NexusAsDockerRegistry.md

    $ docker ps

    CONTAINER ID        IMAGE                    COMMAND                    PORTS                                                    NAMES
-   23a9c341169f        ahl.nginx:v1             "nginx -g 'daemon of…"     0.0.0.0:443->443/tcp, 80/tcp, 0.0.0.0:18443->18443/tcp   nginx
+   23a9c341169f        ahl.nginx:v1             "nginx -g 'daemon of…"     0.0.0.0:18445->18445/tcp, 80/tcp, 0.0.0.0:18446->18446/tcp   nginx
    9bb2a5820c1c        sonatype/nexus3:latest   "sh -c ${SONATYPE_DI…"     0.0.0.0:8088->8081/tcp                                   nexus
    ```

-   some columns are omitted for clarity
+   some columns are omitted for clarity and not all exposed ports are shown for nginx.

-   nginx is listening on ports 443 and 18443, both configured as encrypted (SSL) endpoints.
+   nginx is listening on ports 18445, 18446 and 18447, all configured as encrypted (SSL) endpoints.
 Port 80 appears in docker ps, but isn't used and doesn't send traffic to Nexus.

 ### Creating Nexus Repositories to Serve as Docker Registries